JetBrains/sdkdocs-template/CONTRIBUTING-example.md

 ## Markup

-By default, when building the site, all files are copied across.
-Some are excluded in the `_config.yml` and `sdkdocs-template/jekyll/_config-defaults.yml` files.
+By default, when building the site, all files are copied to the destination `_site` folder.
+Some files are excluded in the `_config.yml` and `sdkdocs-template/jekyll/_config-defaults.yml` files.
 The documentation files themselves are [Markdown](http://daringfireball.net/projects/markdown/) files (`.md`) that get automatically converted to HTML when the site is built.

 However, only markdown files beginning with a [YAML](http://yaml.org) header are converted.
 If the markdown file doesn't contain a header, it won't be converted.
 In other words, to convert a `.md` file to HTML, it should look like this: